giry-dev/mangrove-docs/docs/developers/strat-lib/guides/howToRenege.md

 ## Example

-A maker can %%renege|renege%% on a trade if the market conditions are no longer favorable.
+A maker can [renege](/docs/developers/terms/renege.md) on a trade if the market conditions are no longer favorable.
 This can be done in [multiple ways](../../contracts/technical-references/taking-and-making-offers/reactive-offer/maker-contract.md), but the strat lib has made it easy by adding a [`__lastLook__`](../technical-references/code/strats/src/strategies/MangroveOffer.md#lastlook) function which can be overridden.

 You can follow the [smart offer tutorial](../getting-started/smart-offer.md), and extend it with the following function: